hjo6/cs1660-project-option-2/README.md

 - Ensure that if you pulled the entire GitHub repository, you are located inside of the "projectGUI" folder
 - Enter the following command, using your IP address in place of the brackets: "export DISPLAY=[IP Address]:0" (**for Windows**, try using "set-variable -name DISPLAY -value [IP address]:0.0".
 If the tutorial provided on Xming is correct, you can skip the next step)
 - Enter the following command as written: "xhost + ${hostname}" (**Windows users** can likely skip this step [explanation given in above bullet point])
+- Again, ensure you are in the proper directory to run the image.
+Enter the following command, as written, to build the image: "docker build --tag cs1660-project-option-2 ."
 - Enter the following command as written: "docker run -it -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix:ro hjosterhoudt/cs1660-project-option-2"

 ## Code Walkthrough with Demonstration of Applications